Ethiopia

 NECESSARY ACTION:

-While meaningful steps to implement the CoHA and the unfettered delivery of aid have been taken, the process must continue in good faith.
+While meaningful steps to implement the CoHA and enable the unfettered delivery of aid have been taken, the process must continue in good faith.
 The EDF should immediately withdraw from Ethiopia.
 The UN Security Council should impose an arms embargo and sanctions on spoilers to the peace process.

 The government must refrain from violations of international law while conducting military operations and spare no effort to protect civilians.
 Armed groups must also end the targeting of civilians.